NextronSystems/asgard-manual/usage/administration.rst

 (2) indicates how many rules are only simulated in that ruleset (or in sum).
 (3) indicates  how many rules have active responses in that ruleset (or in sum)

 To change the status of a response in the ruleset click the ruleset link.
 You can view all simulated or all active responses.
-Us the checkbox and the button in the upper right to switch the response status of the rules between active and simulated.
+Use the checkbox and the button in the upper right to switch the response status of the rules between active and simulated.

     .. figure:: ../images/sc-aurora-ruleset-responses.png
        :target: ../_images/sc-aurora-ruleset-responses.png